 Cares Act Information(CARES ACT EMERGENCY GRANTS FOR STUDENTS NOW AVAILABLE (COSMETOLOGY & HAIR DESIGN ONLY)

 South Hills Beauty Academy & North Hills Beauty Academy received assistance grants provided through the federal CARES (Coronavirus Aid, Relief and Economic Security) Act.
-The grants are intended for students who have economic hardships created by the COVID-19 pandemic, including one or more of the following situations: The funds may be used to cover the following expenses which factor in to your overall cost of attendance:
+The grants are intended for students who have economic hardships created by the COVID-19 pandemic, including one or more of the following situations discussed below.

-If male, be registered for U.S. Selective Service
+- If male, must be registered for U.S. Selective Service

-Have been enrolled Cosmetology & Hair Design and South Hills Beauty Academy & North Hills Beauty Academy as of March 2020 .
+- If currently enrolled in a program for Cosmetology & Hair Design at South Hills Beauty Academy and/or North Hills Beauty Academy, enrollment must have commenced before March 2020 .

-The total amount of funds that our institution will receive from the Department pursuant to the institution’s Certification and Agreement for Emergency Financial Aid is $87,671.00 that will be shared with Branch campus, North Hills Beauty Academy.
+The total amount of funds that our institution will receive from the Department pursuant to the institution’s Certification and Agreement for Emergency Financial Aid is $87,671.00.
+This will be shared with our branch campus, North Hills Beauty Academy.

 The total amount of Emergency Financial Aid Grants distributed to students under Section 18004(a)(1) of the CARES Act as of the date of submission is 50% of the total received $43,836.00 that will be shared equally with North Hills Beauty Academy for emergency student grants.